eddy-bryan/happy-hound-hotels/README.md

 ![User story labels](readme/images/user-story-labels.png)

-These labels help prioritize user stories based on their importance and impact on the overall project goals.
+These labels help prioritise user stories based on their importance and impact on the overall project goals.

 [^ Back to top ^](#happy-hound-hotels)